mollerhoj/telescope-recent-files.nvim/README.md

 I made this because I could find a plugin that did exactly what I needed.

-I would suggest this functionality be builtin to telescope (I would be quite simple, I would be happy to make a PR)
+I would suggest this functionality be builtin to telescope (It would be quite simple, I would be happy to make a PR).

 But based on this discussion, https://github.com/nvim-telescope/telescope.nvim/issues/2109, it seems the maintainers doesn't want it.